Expert dental care in Thailand, coordinated for you

 Full Mouth Reconstruction Cost in Thailand

-Average Cost of Full Mouth Reconstruction in Thailand
+Average Cost of Full Mouth Reconstruction

 Full mouth implant reconstruction in Thailand typically costs between $15,000 and $30,000 for both arches.
-This includes the surgical phase — all implants, extractions, temporary prostheses, imaging, and anaesthesia.
+This includes the surgical phase, all implants, extractions, temporary prostheses, imaging, and anaesthesia.
 The final permanent prostheses are quoted separately based on the material you choose, typically adding $5,000–$14,000 for both arches.

 Cost Breakdown